BootBlock/PoSh-Backup/README.md

 *   **Robocopy.exe:** Required if you plan to use the Robocopy transfer method for the UNC Backup Target.
 This is standard on modern Windows operating systems.
 *   **Posh-SSH Module:** Required if you plan to use the SFTP Backup Target feature.
 Install via PowerShell: `Install-Module Posh-SSH -Scope CurrentUser` (or `AllUsers` if you have admin rights and want it available system-wide).
 *   **Az.Storage Module:** Required if you plan to use the Azure Blob Storage Backup Target feature.
 Install via PowerShell: `Install-Module Az.Storage -Scope CurrentUser -Repository PSGallery -Force`.
+*   **Google Cloud SDK (gcloud CLI):** Required if you plan to use the Google Cloud Storage Backup Target feature.
+Must be installed and available in the system's PATH.
+Authentication should be configured (e.g., via `gcloud auth login` or a service account key).
 *   **PowerShell SecretManagement & SecretStore:** Required for storing any credentials (for archives, targets, or email).
 The script assumes you are using the default `Microsoft.PowerShell.SecretStore` vault provider.
 *   **BurntToast Module (for PowerShell 7+):** Required for the Desktop (Toast) Notification provider *if you are running on PowerShell 7 or newer*.
 Install via PowerShell 7: `Install-Module BurntToast -Scope CurrentUser`.
 *   **Modern Windows OS (for Desktop Notifications):** The native desktop "toast" notification feature requires Windows 10, Windows 11, or Windows Server 2016 and newer.